FeLowe/meal-tracker-Angular2-Javascript/README.md

 ## Support and contact details

-If while setting up your own project based on this one you run into any issues or have questions, ideas, concerns, or would like to make a contribution to the code, please contact me at fe_lowe@hotmail.com
+If while setting up your own project based on this repository you run into any issues or have questions, ideas, concerns, or would like to make a contribution to the code, please contact me at fe_lowe@hotmail.com

 ## Technologies Used

-javascript, JSON, gulp, bower, jQuery, Bootstrap, sass
+javascript, JSON, gulp, bower, jQuery, Bootstrap, sass, Angular 2

 ### License